 |Active Duty Trainee (or transferee spouse of servicemember)||NOT PAYABLE|

-You may receive a stipend of up to $1000.00 a year for books, supplies, etc. The individual will receive a lump sum payment in the first month of each quarter, semester, or term.
+You may receive a stipend of up to $1,000.00 a year for books, supplies, etc. You will get a lump sum payment in the first month of each quarter, semester, or term.
 The amount of the stipend payable is an amount equal to the fraction of the whole academic year that the quarter, semester, or term represents.